Confronting Abusive Language Online: A Survey from the Ethical and Human Rights Perspective: Current Ethics-Related Challenges

 Furthermore, the ambiguities of task formulation create a specific type of label bias in this domain.
-In practical applications, the definitions of abusive language heavily rely on community norms and context and, therefore, are imprecise, application-dependent, and constantly evolving \cite{chandrasekharan2018internet}.
-To make the task more tractable and focused, previous research has mostly concentrated on specific types of online abuse (e.g.,\@ hate speech, sexism, personal attacks), and the scope of studied abusive behaviors has been limited \cite{jurgens-etal-2019-just}.
+In practical applications, the definitions of abusive language heavily rely on community norms and context and, therefore, are imprecise, application-dependent, and constantly evolving \shortcite{chandrasekharan2018internet}.
+To make the task more tractable and focused, previous research has mostly concentrated on specific types of online abuse (e.g.,\@ hate speech, sexism, personal attacks), and the scope of studied abusive behaviors has been limited \shortcite{jurgens-etal-2019-just}.

-Several research groups studied the task formulation bias in a cross-dataset evaluation setting. \citeA{swamy-etal-2019-studying} used a hierarchical annotation model to reveal overlaps and redundancies in the existing datasets.
-They pointed out that the current datasets are not representative of all facets of the included labels. \citeA{nejadgholi2020cross} demonstrated that the definition of the Toxic class in the Wikipedia Detox dataset \cite{wulczyn2017ex} is very similar to the definition of the Abusive class in the dataset by \citeA{founta2018large}, but does not generalize well to other labels such as Sexism and Racism in the dataset by \citeA{waseem2016you}. \citeA{cecillon2020wac} showed that a classifier trained for detecting the Toxicity class performs reasonably well when detecting Severe Toxicity and Personal Attack labels, revealing that the trained classifiers mostly learn the general definition of abuse. \citeA{fortuna-etal-2020-toxic} demonstrated that many different definitions are being used for equivalent concepts, which makes most publicly available datasets incompatible.
+Several research groups studied the task formulation bias in a cross-dataset evaluation setting. \shortciteA{swamy-etal-2019-studying} used a hierarchical annotation model to reveal overlaps and redundancies in the existing datasets.
+They pointed out that the current datasets are not representative of all facets of the included labels. \shortciteA{nejadgholi2020cross} demonstrated that the definition of the Toxic class in the Wikipedia Detox dataset \shortcite{wulczyn2017ex} is very similar to the definition of the Abusive class in the dataset by \shortciteA{founta2018large}, but does not generalize well to other labels such as Sexism and Racism in the dataset by \shortciteA{waseem2016you}. \shortciteA{cecillon2020wac} showed that a classifier trained for detecting the Toxicity class performs reasonably well when detecting Severe Toxicity and Personal Attack labels, revealing that the trained classifiers mostly learn the general definition of abuse. \shortciteA{fortuna-etal-2020-toxic} demonstrated that many different definitions are being used for equivalent concepts, which makes most publicly available datasets incompatible.